ahmetoner/whisper-asr-webservice/README.md

 - **segments**: Contains an entry per segment.
 Each entry  provides time stamps, transcript, token ids and other metadata
 - **language**: Detected or provided language (as a language code)

+## Subtitle generating services /get-srt and /get-vtt

+These two POST endpoints have the same interface as /asr but they return a subtitle file (either srt or vtt).

+Note that you can also upload video formats directly as long as they are supported by ffmpeg.

 ## Language detection service /detect-language

-Detects the language spoken in the uploaded sound file.
+Detects the language spoken in the uploaded file.
 For longer files it only processes first 30 seconds.

 Returns a json with following fields:
 - **detected_language**